monarch-initiative/MAxO/README.md

 # Medical Action Ontology (MAXO)

- The Medical Action Ontology (MAxO) provides a <span style="text-decoration:underline;">broad</span> view of medical actions and includes terms for medical procedures, interventions, therapies, treatments, and recommendations.
+The Medical Action Ontology (MAxO) provides a broad view of medical actions and includes terms for medical procedures, interventions, therapies, treatments, and recommendations.

-### Top-level:
+# Top-level:

+Below are the top-level classes in MAxO and examples of each class.

     **Palliative care**:
         - end-of-life care
         - pain management